Janchorizo/planet-home-assignment/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8.

+## App configuration

+Run `npm run config` to setup the environment variables.
+They will be taken from the current shell.

+_If an environment variable is missing, it will be logged._

+Currently required environment variables are:
+- PLANET_API_ENDPOINT
+- PLANET_API_TOKEN
+- PRODUCTION

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.